 Energy Healing Certification

 Although there is no specific regulation of licensing for energy healers, professional certification is often available.
-Organizations such as the Reiki Licensing Commission for Reiki Masters and Healers (RLCRMH), the International Association for Energy Healers, and the Healing Touch Professional Association usually grant these certifications.
+Organizations such as the International Association of Reiki Professionals (IARP), the International Energetic Healing Association, and the Healing Touch Professional Association usually grant these certifications.

 Most states regulate massage therapists and bodywork professionals, so if you plan to incorporate energy healing as part of your massage therapy business, be sure to check the laws of the state where you plan to practice.
 Massage therapy certification is available from the National Certification Board for Therapeutic Massage and Bodywork, and requires a minimum of 500 hours of study in your chosen field.